openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 $ cmake --build .
 ```

-After the build you can use path to your extension library to load your extensions to OpenVINO™ Runtime:
+After the build, you may use path to your extension library to load your extensions to OpenVINO™ Runtime:

 @sphinxtabset